kmartin21/Discovent/README.md

 </div>

 ## Basic Overview
 A web app built with React and Redux, that lets you discover events happening in different countries, shows detailed event info and where to purchase tickets.
-Event data is powered by the <a href="https://developer.ticketmaster.com/">TicketMaster API</a>.
+Event data powered by the <a href="https://developer.ticketmaster.com/">TicketMaster API</a>.

 ![Discovent screenshot](/src/images/screenshot.png)
 <br>